 Check out the results: How is the featured content formatted?
 This insight can help inform how you approach future relevant content ideas so you can work towards your business appearing in those sections instead.

 Another great tool to get into the minds of your audience is Answer the Public.
+This platform can show you similar search queries to a given keyword to help you expand your organic footprint through targeting other similar phrases.

 13. Use long-tail terms